emberbites/emberbites/_posts/2014-05-14-ember-view-hierarchy.markdown

 ![View Hierarchy](/images/2014-05-12/view-hierarchy.png)

 In this first example, we're visiting a route that's something such as `/orders/1`.
 Ember knows by default to render the application view (if it's available), and that's what it does.
 This gets us the "Ember Store" title of the page.
 Next, Ember will render the `order.hbs` template, to show us the "Order 1" title underneath the "Ember Store" title.
 Finally, it will render the `order/index.hbs` template, giving us the "Add Item" link.
-This last template only shows up because we have an `{{outlet}}` defined within the `order.hbs` template:
+This last template only shows up because we have an `{%raw%}{{outlet}}{%endraw}` defined within the `order.hbs` template:

 ```html
 {%raw%}